Β

 Ingredient Notes

-- Baking Powder & Baking Soda - We need both leavening agents to help the banana bread rise up and turn golden brown.
+- Baking Powder & Baking SodaΒ - We need both leavening agents to help the banana bread rise up and turn golden brown.
 Reminder: baking powder expires after 6 months so make sure yours is fresh!

-See recipe card for full ingredient list and quantities.
+See recipe card below for full ingredient list and quantities.

 Substitutions & Variations

-- Add chocolate chips - replace the pecans with an equal measure of chocolate chips.
+- Add Chocolate Chips - replace the pecans with an equal measure of chocolate chips.

-- No pecans - use chopped walnuts or almonds in place of pecans.
+- No Pecans - use chopped walnuts or almonds in place of pecans.

-- Turn this loaf into banana pecan muffins.
+- Make Banana Muffins - Turn this loaf into banana pecan muffins.
 Divide into 12 muffin cups, bake at 375 for about 28 minutes.

-Banana bread uses the muffin method for mixing.
+This delicious banana bread uses the muffin method for mixing.
 It can be made with just a bowl, whisk and spatula - no mixer needed.

-STEP 1: Combine gluten free flour, salt, baking powder, baking soda, cinnamon and sugar in a large mixing bowl.
+STEP 1: Combine gluten free flour, salt, baking powder, baking soda, cinnamon and sugar in a large bowl.
 Whisk until well combined.

 STEP 4: Mash three bananas with a fork until they are wet and pulpy, with just a few lumps.

-Baking Tip
+Expert Tip

 Recipe FAQs